cacibo/AI-Law-Minicourse-HW/README.md

 Nearest to most: more, some, many, feeble, peacocks, ame, chambers, among, Nearest to such: known, well, these, many, clinicians, fanatic, kolbe, crunch, Nearest to during: in, after, from, throughout, until, before, dasyprocta, but,

+SUPREME COURT TUTORIAL:
+Step 1: collect and prepare data by importing into kernel.
+Link respository.
+And find ways to pull this data.
+Step 2: Find a way to collect data and input it into table.
+Step 3: Determine stop words by making a dictionary or vocabulary set.
+Step 4: Test the models you created.
+Find what topics the cases are on and apply it to the data.
+Step 5: Apply the model to the data.

+WORD2VEC TUTORIAL:
+Step 1: collect and prepare the data by downloading data to be used in the word2vec model.
+This can be done by downloading the scientific packages into the Python Kernel.
+Step 2: create a dictionary of 50000 words and replace words with their corresponding codes.
+This will create a connection between the actual words and their applicable codes.
+This in turn builds a vocabulary or dicationary from which the code will reference.
+Step 3: Try skip gram model for the first time using the words you inputted.
+Indicate the amount of data you want to use for this model.
+Step 4: With the data specified in Step 3, build and train a skip gram model.
+Here, indicate how many words you want to use.
+Words are displayed in the order of their code.
+Step 5: start the training of the gramp skip model.
+Step 6: build a graph from the embeddings.